Santi Mina: Return to Celta

-After four years at the Mestalla Stadium, Mina returned to Celta on a five-year contract as Maxi Gómez moved in the opposite direction.
+After four years at Valencia, Mina returned to Celta on a five-year contract as Maxi Gómez moved in the opposite direction.
 In 2020–21, he scored 12 goals in partnership with Aspas' 14; this included both goals of a 2–1 win at Barcelona on 16 May to end that team's title hopes.

-In July 2022, Celta reached an agreement to loan Mina to Aris Thessaloniki F.C. of Super League Greece, but the player refused the deal, as he did with Shabab Al Ahli Club from the United Arab Emirates.
-On 23 August, he joined the Saudi Professional League's Al Shabab FC on a one-year loan for a fee of €2.5 million and salary of €1 million.
-He scored on his debut as a substitute three days later, concluding a 3–0 home win over Al Batin FC.
+In July 2022, Celta reached an agreement to loan Mina to Aris Thessaloniki of Super League Greece, but the player refused the deal, as he did with Shabab Al Ahli from the United Arab Emirates.
+On 23 August, he joined the Saudi Pro League's Al Shabab on a one-year loan for a fee of €2.5 million and salary of €1 million.
+He scored on his debut as a substitute three days later, concluding a 3–0 home win over Al Batin.

 Mina's contract was unilaterally terminated on 4 August 2023.
-The following month, he was close to a move to Serie B club UC Sampdoria, until the fans revolted over the news.
+The following month, he was close to a move to Serie B club Sampdoria, until the fans revolted over the news.